joshwnj/js_framework_perf/README.md

-JS Framwork Perf
+JS Framework Perf
 ====

-#### Comparison of serveral JS Frameworks in renderding performance natively and additional boost by integrating ReactJS in each frameworks View.
+Comparison of several JS frameworks in rendering performance.
+Also comparing any additional boost gained by integrating ReactJS in each framework's View.